torvalds/linux/tools/bpf/bpftool/Documentation/bpftool-btf.rst

     information only about given BTF object, otherwise list all BTF objects currently loaded on the system.

-    Since Linux 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BTF objects.
+    Since GNU/Linux 5.8 bpftool is able to discover information about processes that hold open file descriptors (FDs) against BTF objects.
 On such kernels bpftool will automatically emit this information as well.